• Documentation

 5. Track the progress of the stories from the Confluence page or from within Jira.

-The tight integration between Confluence and Jira Software means you can easily access issues from the Confluence page and see their status at a glance, and from within Jira Software you can see links to related Confluence pages.
+The tight integration between Confluence and Jira means you can easily access issues from the Confluence page and see their status at a glance, and from within Jira you can see links to related Confluence pages.
 All the information you need is right there.

 Manage your sprints